pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

 ---
-title: Configure External Storage Access for TiDB Dedicated
+title: Configure External Storage Access for TiDB Cloud Dedicated
 summary: Learn how to configure Amazon Simple Storage Service (Amazon S3) access and Google Cloud Storage (GCS) access.
 ---

-# Configure External Storage Access for TiDB Dedicated
+# Configure External Storage Access for TiDB Cloud Dedicated

 If your source data is stored in Amazon S3 or Google Cloud Storage (GCS) buckets, before importing or migrating the data to TiDB Cloud, you need to configure cross-account access to the buckets.
-This document describes how to do this for TiDB Dedicated clusters.
+This document describes how to do this for TiDB Cloud Dedicated clusters.

-If you need to configure these external storages for TiDB Serverless clusters, see [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md).
+If you need to configure these external storages for TiDB Cloud Serverless clusters, see [Configure External Storage Access for TiDB Cloud Serverless](/tidb-cloud/serverless-external-storage.md).

 ## Configure Amazon S3 access